techbyorg/irs-990-api/README.md

   - you can tweak the fns for your own purpose

 ### Examples
-This doesn't actually take advantage of Elasticsearch yet :P I'd have to write some more graphql resolvers for search

 Types: IrsOrg, IrsFund, IrsOrg990, IrsFund990, IrsPerson

 Get schema for a type (IrsOrg for example) so you know all fields you can specify (or just look at the type.graphql files)